 5. SHIRT NUMBERS

-The three shirt numbers can only be picked up by a club representative after timely payment of the entry fee by the club (or foreign team) during the following times
+The three shirt numbers can only be picked up by a club representative after timely payment (before 7th March into the ARB account) of the entry fee by the club (or foreign team) during the following times

 - Friday afternoon between 14.00 and 20.00 hrs.

 - Saturday between 09.00 and 15.00 hrs.

 They can be picked up at Willem III.

 All shirt numbers will be provided per registering club.

 The shirt numbers do not have to be returned and can be taken home as souvenir.

 There is no coxswain meeting this year.
 The instructions for crews and their coxswains can be found online on the coxswain page.